Asian shares sink as war, inflation hold sway on markets

 Investors already were on edge before the war because high inflation is pushing central banks to raise interest rates for the first time since the pandemic began and halt programs launched to support the global economy.

-Analysts said Thursday’s U.S. inflation report was exactly what economists were forecasting, and it did not include the most recent surge for oil and gasoline prices following Russia’s invasion of Ukraine.
-If anything, it may have offered some relief because it didn’t hit the 8% threshold that trigger alarm.
+Analysts said Thursday’s U.S. inflation report was what economists were forecasting, and it did not include the most recent surge for oil and gasoline prices following Russia’s invasion of Ukraine.
+It also didn’t hit the 8% threshold that might trigger alarm.

-Many investors said the report likely won’t change anything for the Federal Reserve, which meets next week to vote on interest rates.
-It is expected to raise its key short-term rate by a quarter of a percentage point, which would be the first since 2018.
+Many investors said the report likely won’t change anything for the Federal Reserve, which is expected to raise its key short-term rate by a quarter of a percentage point next week, the first hike since 2018.
 Higher rates slow the economy, and the Fed is trying to raise them enough to tamp down inflation but not so much that it causes a recession.

 Oil prices have moderated since their wild swings earlier in the week.